Model#

 Redirecting Output#

-The output of GAMS after solving the model can be redirected to a file or to standard input by specifying the output parameter of the solve.:
+The output of GAMSPy while solving the model can be redirected to a file, to standard input or to any custom stream that supports write and flush operations by specifying the output parameter in the solve function.:

 from gamspy import Container, Variable, Equation, Model, Sense, Problem